iykeprince/ikechukwu-israel-listing/README.md

 ## Getting Started

-This project is a starting point for a Flutter application.
+The Provider pattern was used as a design architecture for this application.

 A few resources to get you started if this is your first Flutter project: